DiSProD: Differentiable Symbolic Propagation of Distributions for Planning: Experiments

 \subsection{Evaluation in High Dimensional Action Space}

 To explore high dimensional action spaces, we modify the Mountain Car environment by adding redundant action variables.
 The dynamics still depend on a single relevant action variable but the reward function includes additional penalties for the redundant actions.
 To obtain a high score, the agent must use a similar policy as before for the relevant action and keep the values of the redundant action variables as close to 0 as possible.
-Details of the model are in the Appendix.
+Details of the model are in the full paper.
 We compare the performance of the planners against number of redundant actions, without changing any other hyperparameters.
 Results are shown in \Cref{fig:exp_high_dim_scores}, where the MPPI results are omitted since the scores are too low and they distort the plot.
-We observe that while CEM/MPPI perform poorly as the action space increases, the performance of DiSProD remains extremely stable.
-The performance of CEM improves if we increase the population size (number of samples) by a factor of 100 (from 200 to 2000 or 20,000), but it still lags behind DiSProD.
-Additional results analysing this scenario are given in the Appendix.
-We note that despite the inferior reward, CEM is able to achieve the goal.
-However, as shown in \Cref{fig:exp_high_dim_steps}, it requires a lot more steps to reach the goal location.
-This experiment illustrates the potential advantage of planners that use the analytic model to identify what causes good outcomes as compared to algorithms that estimate this effect through sampling.
+We observe that while CEM/MPPI perform poorly as the action space increases, the performance of \disprodSpace remains stable.
+The performance of CEM improves if we increase the population size (number of samples) by a factor of 100 (from 200 to 20,000), but it still lags behind \disprodSpace.
+Additional results analyzing this scenario are in the full paper.
+We note that despite the inferior reward, CEM is able to reach the goal location.
+However, as shown in \Cref{fig:exp_high_dim_steps}, it requires a lot more steps to reach the goal.
+This experiment illustrates the potential advantage of planners that use the analytic model to identify what causes good outcomes as compared to estimating this effect through sampling.